How to Identify the Two Primary Root Causes of a Clutter Problem:

 It is common for those who struggle with habitual clutter to have read multiple organizing books in an effort to overcome their problem.
 Unfortunately, simply reading a book about getting organized, although helpful, is often not enough to kick their clutter to the curb.
 This is because it is the reader’s habits and the relationship that they have with their belongings that needs to change.

-It’s Best to Take a Holistic Approach to Habitual Clutter
+It’s Best to Take a Holistic Approach to a Habitual Clutter Problem.

 Uncovering the internal reasons why clutter has been an ongoing issue is key.
 The solution rarely lies in figuring out how to organize everything in just the right way.
 That is because it’s usually not just about the stuff.
 By taking a holistic approach, and bringing all the possible contributing factors out into the light, you can then be much more effective in getting rid of the clutter for good.

-Discovering The Root Cause of Clutter often Involves Finding The Hidden Truths
+Discovering The Cause of a Clutter Problem often Involves Finding The Hidden Truths.

 There can be many different contributing factors that keep habitual clutterer’s stuck.
 In addition to examining habits and tendencies, you may want to examine coping behaviors that may exist.
 Other factors like depression, can compound the problem.
 Self-blame can be another major roadblock that can prevent a habitual clutterer from moving forward.